NojoodAlnahdi/Clustering/README.md

 Normalized Mutual Information (NMI): Measures the agreement between true labels and predicted clusters.
 Rand Index: Assesses the similarity between the predicted and actual labels.

-## implementation
+## implementation and Code Explanation
-For implementation, please refer to the uploaded Notebook (.ipynb).
+For a detailed explanation and implementation, please refer to the uploaded Notebook (.ipynb).

 ## Results
 The clustering performance for each dataset is summarized in a table format, providing insights into the effectiveness of the K-Means algorithm on different types of data distributions.